 These flexible, non-dilutive financing solutions scale with a business’ growth, enabling tech entrepreneurs to focus on their businesses without giving up equity, personal guarantees, or board seats; it’s understandable why entrepreneurs are increasingly seeking niche funding solutions to reach their next growth milestone.

-With revenue-based financing, a company agrees to share a percentage of future revenue in exchange for up-front capital.
-The investor sees a return in the form of regular flexible adjusting payments based on a company’s business performance, which accommodates an early stage startup’s typical ups and downs.
+With revenue-based financing (RBF), a company agrees to share a percentage of future revenue in exchange for up-front capital.
+The investor sees a return in the form of regular flexible adjusting payments based on a company’s business performance, which accommodates an early-stage startup’s typical ups and downs.

 Funding strategies by growth stage